 In short: The vaccines are failing, the data look unreliable (at least in the UK but in the Netherlands RIVM does not excel in this either and we are simply not allowed to see them), there is no link between mortality and vaccination coverage and other research actually says so too.

-Am I cherry picking?
-That could be, but statistical studies should never be able to produce such results, no matter how you look at it, should it?
-It's like someone sold you a container of boullion and when you taste a spoonful out of it, it tastes like sugar water.
-That should not be possible.
+Am I perhaps cherry picking?
+That could be possible, but surely statistical studies should never be able to produce such results, no matter how you look at it?
+It's like someone sold you a container of boullion and once you taste a spoonful of it, it tastes like sugar water.
+That shouldn't be possible.
 That requires further research.
-The desired effect of the vaccines should be abundantly clear, especially in the face of such a risky action as the hastily developing and omonkable injection of a novelty, intended exclusively for use in emergency conditions, at the enormous cost that has been invested in it.
-The capital of government promises that has now been built up is asking for a collapse.
+The desired effect of the vaccines should be obvious, especially in such a risky action as the hasty development and reversible injection of a novelty, intended exclusively for use in emergency conditions, at the enormous costs invested in it.
+The capital that has now been built up in government promises calls for a collapse.

 If the vaccinations have an effect at all, it seems that there is not so much less but in any case it does other people are dying.
 A meager harvest for so many pretensions.